aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-various-image-formats/convert-html-to-webp-complete-java-guide-with-aspose-html/_index.md

 | **Aspose.HTML for Java** library. | Provides the `Converter` API we’ll use. |
 | A simple HTML file (`graphic.html`). | The source we’ll convert. |

-If you already have a Maven project, just add the dependency shown below and you’re good to go.
+If you already have a Maven project, just add the **maven dependency aspose html** shown below and you’re good to go.

 ```xml
 <!-- pom.xml -->